 top of page

-Train from London to Basel, Switzerland
+How to travel by train from London to Basel, Switzerland

 With over forty museums dedicated to history, art and architecture, Basel is the cultural capital of Switzerland.
 On the border with both Germany and France, in the north of the country, Basel is much more cosmopolitan than Zurich, not as spick and span, yet more laid back.
 It is also one of the country's greenest cities - the city's entire energy supply comes from renewable sources and the local government has long promoted the idea of a '2000 watt society', aiming to reduce the population's overall energy use from 6,000 to 2,000 watts.